VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 3. **Synchronous and Asynchronous Reset Flip-Flop** Files: `sync_async_res.v` (Design) and `sync_async_res_tb.v` (Testbench)

-all these files are present under week_2/day_2 section.
+all these files are present under the week_2/day_2 section.

 ---